w3f/polkadot-wiki/docs/learn/learn-staking.md

 However, there is a probabilistic component to reward calculation (discussed below), so rewards may not be exactly equal for all validators in a given era.

 Distribution of the rewards are pro-rata to all stakers after the validator payment is deducted.
-In this way, the network incents the nomination of lower-staked validators to create an equally-staked validator set.
+In this way, the network creates incentives for the nomination of lower-staked validators to create an equally-staked validator set.

 ## How does staking work in Polkadot?